petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 In order for Liferay Cloud to be able to properly link to your branches, you must provide it with a complete list of the branch prefixes in use in your repository.
 Each of the branch types used in your repository has its own prefix, which is defined in the repository's settings.

 On [the Bitbucket website](https://bitbucket.org), click *Repository settings* &rarr; *Branching model* from the menu on the left.
-This brings you to the *Branching model* page, where the prefix for each of your branches is listed.
+This brings you to the *Branching model* page, where the prefix for each of your branches appears.
 Take note of each of these prefixes to add them to the `LCP_CI_SCM_BITBUCKET_BRANCH_PREFIXES` CI environment variable.

 ![The default branch types (and prefixes) for a Bitbucket repository are bugfix/, feature/, hotfix/, and release/.](./configuring-your-bitbucket-repository/images/05.png)